NithinRachakonda/Adaptive_Loss_Modelling/README.md

 - Manual implementation of **AdaFace loss** based on academic research
 - Experiments conducted on both **simple CNN (MNIST)** and **ResNet18 (CIFAR-10)**
 - Enhanced generalization and robustness on mixed-quality inputs
-- ⚙Tuning with dropout, batch normalization, and data augmentation to reduce overfitting
+- Tuning with dropout, batch normalization, and data augmentation to reduce overfitting

 ## Files Included
 - `Project_MNIST.ipynb`: AdaFace loss implementation on the MNIST dataset using a custom CNN